 For a decade and counting, we are honored to support women refugees resettled to the U.S. with a living wage and meaningful employment as they create a new beginning.
 Every year we are continually inspired by their courage, strength and resilience after the tremendous hardships and loss they have faced.
 Yet, here they are supporting a brighter future for their themselves and their families while reaching incredible milestones.

 And through the hundreds of wonderful messages you have sent to each candle-maker, they feel supported far beyond our studio.
 From every corner of the U.S. these expressions of kindness and gratitude flow in each week, sent through the artisan pages on our website.
 It's not just nice... it's truly amazing.

 This year we have so many reasons to celebrate.
-In the last 6 months we've expanded our studio space by almost a half, adding 9 more pouring tables and two new wax melters to make more candles by hand than ever before.
+In the last 6 months we've expanded our studio space by almost a half, adding 9 more pouring tables and two new wax melters to make more candles handmade with love than ever before.
 We're still pretty small as candle-makers go, but growing!

 We welcomed Shah to our team of Burmese and Congolese artisans.
 Growing up as a refugee in Thailand, Shah resettled to the U.S. with hopes of a new beginning with peace and security for her two daughters.
 And Moo Kho's husband Shee passed his citizenship test to become an American citizen.
 This is a huge milestone given the challenges of learning a new language and navigating a foreign culture as a resettled refugee.